 Also during our research, we’ve found that many experts believe that Tanzania Peaberry coffee deserves to be called one of the best varieties in the world.
 We believe they can’t be wrong!

-Try it in medium roasts to enjoy this complex and sweety floral aroma with notes of citrus, pineapple and chocolate!
+Try it in medium roasts to enjoy this complex and sweet floral aroma with notes of citrus, pineapple, and chocolate!

 Try it in light to medium roasts and give your own award to Geisha la Esmeralda coffee!